lyonsno/SEC3ENGINE/README.md

 > If you change ports, update the URLs accordingly.

 ## Capturing screenshots with Playwright
-You can automate visual checks using the included helper script.
-It works both locally (with Playwright installed) and inside this workspace via the built-in `browser_container` runtime.
+Automate visual checks using the helper script.
+It works both locally (with Playwright installed) and inside this workspace via the built-in Playwright runtime.

 ```bash
 python scripts/playwright_capture.py --url http://localhost:8000/index.html --out artifacts/home.png --wait 1500